PrestaShop/docs/src/content/1.7/testing/ui-tests/how-to-contribute-and-create-ui-tests.md

 // In the report, the final identifier will look like this: ‘functional_BO_customers_customers_filterAndQuickEditCustomers_goToCustomersPage’
 ```

 Be careful, identifiers **must be unique** through the whole campaign !
+We have a dedicated Github Action to help us find duplicates, so if you submit a PR we'll see it directly.

 ### Cleaning behind
 You must be able to launch a test independently, as well as in a whole campaign.
 That means :